cba85/telegram-wiptimelinebot/README.md

 # WIP.co telegram timeline

-Create your own [WIP.co](https://wip.co/) todos timeline of your favorite makers on Telegram .
+Create your own [WIP.co](https://wip.co/) todos timeline of your favorite makers on Telegram.

 This is a simple script to parse [WIP.co](https://wip.co/) website, get your favorite makers todos, and send them on Telegram using a Telegram bot.

 ## Requirements

-- A PostgreSQL server
+- A PostgreSQL server *(I've chosen PostgreSQL to deploy my app on Heroku)*
 - A Telegram bot

 ## Install